sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 Returns a complete HTML document that references animal_view_adoptable_js to show a list of adoptable animals.
-It looks for an HTML template called "animalviewadoptable" and falls back to a basic internal template if it does not exist.
+It looks for an HTML template called "animalviewadoptables" and falls back to a basic internal template if it does not exist.

     http://localhost:5000/service?method=&animal_view_adoptable_html